xznhj8129/MSP-Arduino/README.md

 This is an enhanced version based on the original MSP library by Fabrizio Di Vittorio.
 It is meant to use INAV source code directly for enums and defines.

+## Important

+* **Unit Conversion:** While INAV and MSP sometime uses fractions of units such as deci-degrees, centimeters and cm/s; the API will perform the conversion to SI units like full degrees, meters and m/s.

 ## Features

 *   **Extensive Message Support:** Includes structures and functions for many common MSP messages, including: